Combine Milky Spore With Beneficial Nematodes To Maximize Japanese Beetle Grub Control!

 - Apply uniformly over the treatment area.
 To be sure you cover the entire area uniformly, first treat the border of the lawn and then fill in the center.
 Make parallel passes with the spreader, walking at a steady pace to ensure even distribution of the granules.

-- Water the treated area within 24 hours of application to soak spores into the soil.
+- Water the treated area and/or apply beneficial nematodes within 24 hours of application to soak spores into the soil.

 - Do not mow the lawn until spores are watered into the soil.

-- Product should be applied evenly with a Drop Spreader at the rate of 1 lb. per 350 sq. ft. or 20 lbs. per 7,000 sq. ft.
+Application Rate: Milky Spore granules should be applied evenly with a drop spreader at the rate of 1 lb. per 350 sq. ft. or 20 lbs. per 7,000 sq. ft.